ShubhamRawat28/Interview_Prep/README.md

 ---------------------------------------------------------------------------------
 We would like to thank the following individuals and organizations for their contributions to this repository:

-* If you have any questions or comments about this repository, please feel free to contact us at [contact email].
+* If you have any questions or comments about this repository, please feel free to contact us at rahulbishtrb1012@gmail.com.
 We would be happy to hear from you!